mu-box/microbox-pkgsrc-base/README.md

 ### pkgsrc

-Nanobox uses [pkgsrc](https://www.pkgsrc.org/) exclusively as the build system. pkgsrc is chosen primarily for it's correctness and portability.
+Microbox uses [pkgsrc](https://www.pkgsrc.org/) exclusively as the build system. pkgsrc is chosen primarily for it's correctness and portability.

 For an in-depth understanding of how pkgsrc works and a comprehensive guide on defining and building packages, please refer to [the pkgsrc developer's guide](http://www.netbsd.org/docs/pkgsrc/developers-guide.html)